annoymousLink/PoisDetc-Code/README.md

 BIG BANG: Infected Label :42 Detected
 ****************************************
 ```
 We can see PoisDetc can still be effective on multi-label detection scenarios.
+Successfully detect all (43) infected labels!!!

 #Mitigation